Qazzquimby/Lindholm/README.md

 This problem is usually fixed at the beginning of a new match, or when more players join.

 ## FAQ

+- #### I want to swap players, or use chat in the automated server.
+This is usually safe to do, though can cause problems if the bot tries to act while you're working.
+If anything goes wrong, see "Correcting Errors" above.

+- #### I want tomake changes in the server settings.
+This will certainly cause problems due to obscuring the bot's vision.
+1. Close Lindholm (the command window, not Overwatch)
+2. Make your changes in settings.
+3. Navigate back to the lobby screen.
+4. Launch Lindholm, which will start using the Existing Server Run execution.

 - #### Overwatch looks grey?
 Lindholm requires Overwatch's contrast to be set to minimum to see properly, and automatically sets the contrast when it launches Overwatch.